 Mary has pioneered work that integrates organizing with economic development strategies.
 Mary left CCC at the end of 2005 in order to devote more time to directly working with grassroots groups and to mentoring newer organizers.

-Mary lives in Los Angeles, CA. Consulting clients include Jobs with Justice (JWJ), 9to5, League of Young Voters, Urban Habitat, Tennessee Immigrant and Refugee Rights Coalition (TIRRC), Working Partnerships USA.
+Mary lives in Hawaii.
+Consulting clients include Jobs with Justice (JWJ), 9to5, League of Young Voters, Urban Habitat, Tennessee Immigrant and Refugee Rights Coalition (TIRRC), Working Partnerships USA.